Heat Therapy Right for Your Pain?

 Heating pads, warm baths or hot towel compresses can conduct heat to muscle tissue and sometimes reduce pain.

-It is normal for your skin to look a little pinker after using heat.
-Before turning the heat back on, let your skin return to its normal color and temperature.
-If you see purplish-red, dark red, or spotty red and white color (hives), along with swelling or blisters, call your doctor.
+It is normal for skin to look a little pinker after using heat.
+Before turning the heat back on, let the skin return to its normal color and temperature.
+If there is purplish-red, dark red, or spotty red and white color (hives), along with swelling or blisters, call a doctor.
 These are signs the temperature was too extreme and may indicate skin damage.
 This is not a complete list of side effects and others may occur.
-Call your doctor for medical advice about heat therapy.
+Call a doctor for medical advice about heat therapy.